DreamGlade is located nearby the tiny village of Maralillos, just 15km outside of the bustling jungle city of Iquitos.

 Getting to Iquitos

 Iquitos’ small but busy airport currently has daily flights to and from Lima.
 Four main airlines link Iquitos with the outside world.
 LAN operates the best but usually most expensive flights.
-Star Perú, Avianca and Peruvian Airlines also operate flights to/from Lima and are often more economical.
+Star Perú, Sky and Peruvian Airlines also operate flights to/from Lima and are often more economical.
 It also possible to fly direct between Iquitos and Leticia which lies on the Colombian/Brazilian border using one of the smaller local airlines.

 The airport is about 7km from the center of Iquitos.
-A taxi ride will cost around US$6, a mototaxi around US$3.
+A taxi ride in a car will cost around 40 soles ( approx. 10 USD), a mototaxi (tuk tuk) usually around 20 soles (aprrox.
+5 USD).
+Many of the hostels/hotels that we recommend offer a free airport pick-up service*

 Iquitos is Peru’s largest and best-organized river port.
 Cargo boats normally leave from Puerto Masusa, on Av La Marina about 2km or 3km north of the town centre.
 The Henry boats to Pucallpa leave from their own port nearer to town.
-Although there are agencies in town, it’s usually best to go to the dock and look around; don’t trust anyone except the captain for an estimate of departure time.
+There are agencies in town, though you can also go to the dock and look around; don’t trust anyone except the captain for an estimate of departure time.

-Upriver passages to Pucallpa (four to seven days) or Yurimaguas (three to six days) cost US$20 to US$30 per person.
+Upriver passages to Pucallpa (four to seven days) or Yurimaguas (three to six days) cost US$30 to US$50 per person.
 The journey takes longer when the river is high.
 Boats leave about three times a week to Pucallpa, more often to Yurimaguas, and there are more frequent departures for the closer intermediate ports.
 Some boats have cabins and charge more for those.

 Downriver boats to the Peruvian border with Brazil and Colombia leave about twice a week and take two days.
-Fares are US$15 to US$20 per person.
+Fares are US$25 to US$40 per person.